oglis22/Analytic/README.md

+(DONT USE THIS I programmed this as a programming beginner)

 # 🛸 Analytic 🛸

 Analytic is a versatile Discord bot for detailed server stats, activity tracking, growth visualization, and community insights.
 (This is the first version of Analytic this project is currently in development phase)